beginning of content

 What are the signs of substance abuse?

-Signs that your substance use is becoming a problem include:
+Signs that your substance use is becoming a problem include when you:

-People who abuse substances may become addicted to and dependent on those substances.
+People who abuse substances may become addicted to or dependent on those substances.

 What to look for if you suspect substance abuse

-Signs that you or someone you know might be abusing a substance include the following.
+Below are some signs that you or someone you know might be abusing a substance:

-You should also look out for signs of the impact on your life.
+You should also look out for signs of the impact of substances on your life.
+Here are some examples:

 How does substance abuse affect mental health?

-Having a mental illness can make you more likely to abuse drugs to lessen your symptoms and make you feel better in the short term.
+Living with a mental illness can make you more likely to abuse drugs to lessen your symptoms and make you feel better in the short-term.

 How is substance abuse treated?

-Many treatment options are available for addictions and substance abuse.
+Many treatment options are available for addiction and substance abuse.
 These range from counselling through to hospital treatment.

-Treatment depends on which substance is involved and how dependent you are on the substance.
+Your treatment depends on which substance is involved and how dependent you are on it.
 It may also depend on your level of risk and how much support you have at home.

 Treatment options include:

-Withdrawal or detoxification (detox) means stopping or reducing your intake of the substance.
-You may need medical treatment as well as counselling, support and rehab to help you during or after withdrawal.
-Sometimes medicines are given to reduce cravings.
+Detoxification (detox) means stopping or reducing your intake of the substance.
+You may need medical treatment as well as counselling, support and rehab, to help you during or after detox.
+Sometimes medicines are given to reduce cravings and withdrawal symptoms.

-For people who have a substance use disorder and a mental illness, treatment needs to address both conditions at the same time.
+For people who have a substance use disorder and a mental illness, treatment should address both conditions at the same time.

 Check your symptoms Find a health service